If capitalism really gets hold of software that can manipulate human behaviour, then game over.

 What can be gamed?

-Well, tumor imaging and identification and other medical applications could be ‘gamed’.
+Well, tumor imaging, protein folding and plenty of medical applications could be ‘gamed’.
 Everything in increasing complexity that exists in physical reality right up to modelling whole world weather systems.
-Modelling Gai itself is a prospect.
+Modelling Gaia itself is a prospect.

 results have been spectacular for games that can be abstracted into axiomatic systems.